rocketpants/slice_rename/README.md

 * `collapse_padding` - defaults to `false`

-	The option called `collapse_padding` specifies if the padding between images are collapsed into eachother.
+	This specifies if the padding between images are collapsed into eachother.
 Meaning that if the `padding` setting is 2 and `collapse_padding` is true then it expects all images to be separated by 2 pixels.
 If `collapse_padding` is false it will instead expect 2 pixels around each image resulting in 4 pixels between images but only 2 around the whole image.

 	Images created by slice_rename do not collapse the padding so `collapse_padding` defaults to `false`.
 If you need the old behaviour simply